 expenses to this big undertaking, and when this is said a very large and liberal patronage is sure to show.

 Work has begun on the old Frederick Road in order to better its condition.
 The section of the road between the tollgate and Motters will be repaired.
 The work is under the charge of Mr. L. M. Zimmerman.

 Mr. Keilholtz Hoke has installed a completely unknown cedar system at the Hotel Slagle.
-All the rooms are connected with the office by push buttons, indicators, and bells, creating in short a complete electrical connection between the office and each room in the hotel.
+All the rooms are connected to the office by push buttons, indicators, and bells, creating, in short, a complete electrical connection between the office and each room in the hotel.